Tabi: Modern versions

 Contemporary tabi socks—socks with a separation between the big toe and the rest of the toes—are also available.
 This reflects the number of people who still prefer to wear zori and geta, especially during Japan's hot, humid summers.

 Modern tabi occasionally have elastic openings instead of fasteners.

 Belgian fashion house Maison Margiela has released modern boots with a separated big toe since the late 1980s-early 1990s.
+They can cost more than $1000 per pair.
+In 2023, the story of a man stealing a pair of tabi shoes from his Tinder date was amplified by TikTok and other social media sites.

 A related item are toe socks, which have five separate compartments; these are known as five-toe socks (５本指の靴下, gohon-yubi no kutsushita) in Japanese.